ananditcrs/global-cat-lovers/README.md

 ## Steps for Setup

-Edit the config.json file and change the name of the bucket, rename the project by editing the service name in serverless.yml
+Edit the config.json file and change the name of the bucket, you could rename the project by editing the service name in serverless.yml as you wish

 ## Deployment Steps